Professor Jodey Ingalls:

 Professor Ingalls's expertise in Self Defence in the past was certified in M.O.A.B (management of aggressive behavior) & Certified BST (Basic Standard Security Training) 1& 2 Instructor.
 Professor Ingalls has also spent many years studying Traditional Martial art weapons in various programs “Doce Pares, Eskrima, Kali, Modern Arnis”.

-Coach Chase Ingalls, coming soon
+Professor Chase Ingalls, coming soon

 Professor Fraser Jordan: